Prostate Health: Reasons for Dysfunction and 12 Ways to Improve It

 12 Ways to Improve Your Prostate:

 Here are 12 key steps to follow in order to healthy prostate function.
-If you apply these principles and do not see a significant change in your prostatic health as well as your mood, energy, weight and libido than I would highly recommend working with a natural health care practitioner.
+If you apply these principles and do not see a significant change in your prostatic health as well as your mood, energy, weight, and libido then I would highly recommend working with a natural health care practitioner.

 A good practitioner can run functional labs to assess for a chronic infection or environmental toxin exposure that may be holding you back from achieving your health goals.